 - If you do not know the versions of all components you use (both client-side and server-side).
-This includes components you directly use as well as nested dependencies. - If any of your software is out of date.
-This includes the OS, Web/App Server, DBMS, applications, APIs and all components, runtime environments and libraries. - If you do not scan for vulnerabilities regularly and subscribe to security bulletins related to the components you use. - If you do not fix or upgrade the underlying platform, frameworks and dependencies in a timely fashion.
-This commonly happens is environments when patching is a monthly or quarterly task under change control, which leaves organizations open to many days or months of unnecessary exposure to fixed vulnerabilities. - If you do not secure the components' configurations (see A6:2017-Security Misconfiguration).
+This includes components you directly use as well as nested dependencies. - If software is vulnerable, unsupported, or out of date.
+This includes the OS, web/application server, database management system (DBMS), applications, APIs and all components, runtime environments, and libraries. - If you do not scan for vulnerabilities regularly and subscribe to security bulletins related to the components you use. - If you do not fix or upgrade the underlying platform, frameworks, and dependencies in a risk-based, timely fashion.
+This commonly happens in environments when patching is a monthly or quarterly task under change control, which leaves organizations open to many days or months of unnecessary exposure to fixed vulnerabilities. - If software developers do not test the compatibility of updated, upgraded, or patched libraries. - If you do not secure the components' configurations (see A6:2017-Security Misconfiguration).